labex-labs/open-source-labs/css/30-seconds-of-css/lab-aspect-ratio/step1.md

 `index.html` and `style.css` have already been provided in the VM.

-Here's a revised version of the content:

----

 This code creates a responsive container with a specific aspect ratio using CSS custom properties and `calc()` function.
 Follow these steps to achieve this:

 1. Define the desired aspect ratio using a CSS custom property, `--aspect-ratio`.